edanalytics/edu_wh/.github/pull_request_template.md

 ## edu_wh PR Review Checklist:
 Make sure the following have been completed before approving this PR:
 - [ ] Description of changes has been added to Unreleased section of [CHANGELOG.md](/CHANGELOG.md).
 Add under `## New Features` for features, etc.
+- [ ] Code has been tested/checked for Databricks and Snowflake compatibility - EA engineers see Databricks checklist [here](https://edanalytics.slite.com/app/docs/LRjXFxVRAWA5ST)
+- [ ] Reviewer confirms the grain of all tables are unchanged, OR any changes are expected, communicated, and this PR is flagged as a breaking change (not for patch release)
 - [ ] If a new configuration xwalk was added:
   - [ ] The code is written such that the xwalk is optional (preferred), and this behavior was tested, OR
   - [ ] The code is written such that the xwalk is required, and the required xwalk is added to edu_project_template, and this PR is flagged as breaking change (not for patch release)